New York State Fair: Butter sculpture

 Located in the center of the Dairy Products Building is the rotating butter sculpture, comprising 800 lb of unsalted butter.
 The sculpture has been a feature at the fair since 1969.
 Once the fair is over, the butter is converted to biofuel to fuel college buses by students of the State University of New York College of Environmental Science and Forestry in Syracuse.
 The butter sculpture is sponsored by the American Dairy Association and Dairy Council.

 Dairy Cattle Barn

-During the twelve days of the fair, the Dairy Cattle Barn is used by dairy cattle exhibitors.
+During the fair, the Dairy Cattle Barn is used by dairy cattle exhibitors.
 During the offseason, it is utilized as an exhibit building and hosts many trade shows for the public and for various industrial groups.

 Science & Industry Building

 This century-old structure serves as an anchor for Chevy Court.
 During the fair, the building hosts a variety of health and safety-related exhibitions.

 Art & Home Center

-The Art & Home Center is home to a recently renovated demonstration kitchen, which has been the host of several celebrity cooking demonstrations by such chefs as Adam Richman, Bobby Flay, and Mario Batali.
+The Art & Home Center hosts a demonstration kitchen, which has been the host of several celebrity cooking demonstrations by such chefs as Adam Richman, Bobby Flay, and Mario Batali.
 The Art & Home Center is the hub of all culinary, art, and craft exhibitions, with various New York artists displaying photography, woodworking, quilting, needlework, and the fine arts.
 Each year, the Art & Home Center hosts its annual Women's Day Luncheon.
 In 2009, the building celebrated its 75th anniversary by celebrating the life of suffragette Harriet May Mills, whom the building is dedicated to.
 The building also hosts a display of operating model trains and circus trains during each year's fair.
 In 1966 the Empire State Theatre & Musical Instrument Museum was established featuring an extensive collection of pianos, organs, phonographs, vintage motion picture projectors, and movie palace artifacts, many of which are on permanent display.

 The Art & Home Center contains the Empire Theatre.
 In addition to being home to local theatrical productions meetings and seminars, the theatre is home to a 1925 Wurlitzer Co.
 3 manual 11 rank theatre pipe organ, opus 1143, which was moved from the RKO Keiths Theatre in downtown Syracuse in 1966.